Harvest now, decrypt later

-Harvest now, decrypt later (Note: Also known as "store now, decrypt later", "steal now, decrypt later" or retrospective decryption.) (also known as store now, decrypt later or HNDL) is a surveillance strategy that relies on the acquisition and long-term storage of currently unreadable encrypted data awaiting possible breakthroughs in decryption technology that would render it readable in the future – a hypothetical date referred to as Y2Q (a reference to Y2K) or Q-Day.
+Harvest now, decrypt later (HNDL) (Note: Also known as "store now, decrypt later", "steal now, decrypt later" or "retrospective decryption".) is a surveillance strategy that relies on the acquisition and long-term storage of currently unreadable encrypted data awaiting possible breakthroughs in decryption technology that would render it readable in the future—a hypothetical date referred to as Y2Q (a reference to Y2K), or Q-Day.

 The most common concern is the prospect of developments in quantum computing which would allow current strong encryption algorithms to be broken at some time in the future, making it possible to decrypt any stored material that had been encrypted using those algorithms.
 However, the improvement in decryption technology need not be due to a quantum-cryptographic advance; any other form of attack capable of enabling decryption would be sufficient.

-The existence of this strategy has led to concerns about the need to urgently deploy post-quantum cryptography; even though no practical quantum attacks yet exist, some data stored now may still remain sensitive even decades into the future.
+The existence of this strategy has led to concerns about the need to urgently deploy post-quantum cryptography or quantum key distribution; even though no practical quantum attacks yet exist, some data stored now may still remain sensitive even decades into the future.
 As of 2022, the U.S. federal government has proposed a roadmap for organizations to start migrating toward quantum-cryptography-resistant algorithms to mitigate these threats.
 This new version of Commercial National Security Algorithm Suite uses publicly-available algorithms and is allowed for government use up to the TOP SECRET level.